sergeymild/react-native-jsi-knex/README.md

   return await initializeKnex({
     name: 'mydb.sqlite',
     debug: true,
-    version: 1, // set version 1 as initial version (set 2 to run migrations for version: 2) createTables,
+    // set version 1 as initial version (set 2 to run migrations for version: 2)
+    // migration will be called from version which stored in db to paseed
+    // for example if version in db is 3 and set new version 10
+    // all migrations from 4 to 10 will be executed (if they has)
+    version: 1,
+    createTables,
     // migrations will be run on increment knex version
     migrations: [{version: 2, migration: createMigrationV1}],